tiendu/tiendu.github.io/src/content/blog/2026-07-18-every-change-should-reach-main-not-every-branch.md

 ## Keep changes coherent and `main` clean

-None of this is an argument for giant chaotic branches or endless stacks that nobody can understand.
+None of this is an argument for giant chaotic branches or endless stacks.

-Pull requests should still be small enough to review, have one primary purpose, and leave the repository in a valid and testable state.
-Commits should make important behaviors easy to identify, extract, or revert.
+Pull requests should have one primary purpose, remain reviewable, and leave the repository valid and testable.
+Commits should make important behavior easy to identify, extract, or revert.

 But small does not mean artificially independent.

-A stacked pull request can be safer than one enormous pull request forced to begin directly from `main`.
-The dependency remains visible, the review stays bounded, and a critical fix is less likely to be welded to unrelated work.
+A stack of small pull requests can be safer than one enormous pull request forced to begin directly from `main`.

 > Keep changes small and coherent.
 Let them depend on one another when the work genuinely depends on one another.

-`main` should be reviewed, tested, protected, understandable, stable enough to deploy, and free from accidental garbage.
+`main` should be reviewed, tested, protected, understandable, and stable enough to deploy.

 Working branches have a different job.
 They support collaboration, experimentation, sequencing, and delivery.
-They may temporarily contain stacks, landing branches, cherry-picked fixes, obsolete parents, and short-lived integration paths.

-Before integration, a team can still clean obvious noise.
-A small pull request may be squash-merged.
 A private branch may be rebased.
 A temporary branch may be deleted.
 An obsolete parent may simply be closed.

 Forcing every obsolete branch to merge is like requiring every draft of a document to be published.

-The mistake is demanding that every intermediate path always resemble final history.
+The mistake is demanding that every intermediate path resemble final history.
 That turns Git into a presentation tool instead of a development tool.

 Keep `main` clean.
 Let working branches remain temporary.

 Some will merge directly.
 Some will be rebased.
 Some will be superseded.
 Some will exist only long enough to land a hotfix.
-Some will be closed after their accepted changes reach `main` through another path.
+Some will be closed after their changes reach `main` through another path.

 That is not disorder.